dragon-marcel/mat-gwiazda/README.md

 - Java 17 or later
 - Node.js (18+) and npm (or pnpm)
 - Git
+- Docker & Docker Compose (recommended for containerized run)
-- (Optional) Docker, if you prefer containerized services
+- (Optional) Supabase CLI if you run Supabase locally

 1. Clone the repository